Yes!! YOU can make a difference….

 by Curtis Crane

 My life begins and ends with God, family, music, football, and friends.
 Being a member of this group has made me who I am today.
-I get a rush of adrenaline when the lights go off and I hear those first few notes to signal the start of our show.
-I look forward to that moment of relaxation at the hotel at 3 am after the show where I like to listen to my bandmates – my best friends – talk and laugh at what we did wrong, what we did right, and what we’ll do tomorrow.
+I get a rush of adrenaline when the lights go off and I hear those first few notes to signal the start of our shows.
+I look forward to that moment of relaxation at the hotel at 3 am after the show where I like to listen to my bandmates – my second family – talk and laugh at what we did wrong, what we did right, and what we’ll do tomorrow.
 I love the Mexican food shacks in downtown El Paso that we’ve been stopping at for years so I can buy a plastic cup filled with Chili Rellenos.
 I can’t wait to get into my beat up pickup on a hot Southern New Mexico summer morning to hit the road and I can’t wait to get home again to see a little face pressed against my living room window waiting for me.

 As a young musician in the early 1990’s, I had decided wholeheartedly that I did not ever want to throw everything I had into taking chances on a career as a performer or recording artist.
 I was skeptical of absolutely everything involved with the music industry, from the record companies (both major and independent) to the promoters, booking agents and venue owners.
 This attitude was most definitely a byproduct of the post-glam era of the 90’s and the rise of the anti-celebrity.
 The rockstar was dead.
 Kurt Cobain was the new template for all aspiring musicians and anti-celebrities.
 Everyone wanted to get signed to an indie label, everyone insulted the corporate end of the industry, everyone was becoming a self-absorbed, self-righteous idiot.